kdkrle/pizzeria_online/README.md

 Below all that, there are input fields for online payment.
 They are unavailable until online payment is selected on the left side of the screen.
-In these fields, the name and surname of the payer must be entered, which must match the number of the card from which the payment is made.
-Immediately follows the field used to enter exactly that bank account number.
+In these fields, the name and surname of the payer must be entered, which must match the number of the card the payment is made from.
+Right next to it follows the field used to enter exactly that bank account number.
 As additional insurance, the entry of a PIN known to the account user is used, which digits are not visible when entering.
 If all three values agree and there is enough money in the account to pay for the order, it is possible to complete the transaction.

 **NOTE**: Here it would be best to insert some of the existing APIs that enable real transactions.
 However, they are mostly commercial.
 In addition,